alerta/alerta/README.rst

 Alerta is a monitoring tool that allows alerts from many different systems to be consolidated into a single view.

 Currently there are integrations for tools that support standard protocols such as ``SNMP``, ``syslog`` and ``HTTP``.
-There are also specific integrations for popular monitoiring tools such as `nagios`, `zabbix` and `riemann`.
+There are also specific integrations for popular monitoiring tools such as Nagios_, Zabbix_ and Riemann_.

 .. _`nagios`: https://github.com/alerta/nagios3-alerta
 .. _`zabbix`: https://github.com/alerta/zabbix-alerta